Home Hard & Software What's New! Feedback Search References

 Sound cards limitations

-bulletDC voltage measurements are not possible.
+bulletDC voltage measurements require add-on hardware.
 Sound cards use capacitors in the signal path, so any DC level is removed.
 This means also that there is a lower frequency limit because of the high-pass characteristic of the capacitor in line.
 The lower cutoff frequency is card dependent.

 bulletThe input impedance is low.
 Measurements are done using the line input.
 Real data acquisition cards have impedances of 1 to 10MOhm.
 In general sound cards have a much lower impedance, ranging from 600 Ohm to 47kOhm.
 One could use the microphone input for better sensitivity, but the noise floor is higher, and many cards output a voltage for microphone supply.
 If that input is used, a capacitor for blocking this voltage is necessary!